Korea, Republic of

 Minimum tax

-For SMEs, the minimum tax is the greater of 7% of taxable income before certain tax deductions and credits or actual CIT liability after the deductions and credits.
-For the companies that are disqualified from SMEs due to specific reasons, the applicable rates are 7% during the first six years after ceasing to qualify (or the first eight years for those listed on the Korea Exchange or the KOSDAQ), which has been extended from the first four years, 8% for the next three years, and 9% for the subsequent two years.
-The extension from four years to six years (or to eight years) will apply when the reason for no longer qualifying as an SME first arises in the tax year that includes December 31, 2024, or thereafter.
+For SMEs, the minimum tax is the greater of: (i) the amount calculated by applying 7% on the tax base before certain tax deductions and credits or (ii) the actual CIT liability after certain deductions and credits.
+For companies that cease to qualify as SMEs for specific reasons, the applicable rates are 7% during the first six years after ceasing to qualify (or the first eight years for those listed on the Korea Exchange or the KOSDAQ), as extended from the previous first four years, 8% for the next three years, and 9% for the subsequent two years.
+This extension from four years to six years (or eight years) will apply if the reason for no longer qualifying as an SME first arises in the tax year that includes 31 December 2024, or thereafter.

 New rules for global minimum tax